Projects at the e-Lab

 Ongoing research activities at the e-Lab include experimental neuroscience in animals, clinical neuroscience and clinical trials of new epilepsy devices.

-In 2020, we showed the feasibility of forecasting seizure risk over days.
+In a paradigm shift for the field, we showed that seizure cycles can be extrapolated to forecast seizure over future horizons of a few days.
 This breakthrough was achieved using sophisticated statistical models called point-process generalized linear models, that can take into account a number of temporal features upon which the momentary risk of seizures may depend.
 One major variable influencing changes in seizure risk day after day are underlying multidien cycles of epileptic brain activity that can be measured with chronic EEG.
-This study opened the way to providing personalized probabilistic seizure forecasts, akin to weather forecasts, as explained in the video.
+This study opened the way to providing personalized probabilistic seizure forecasts, akin to weather forecasts.
+Previously unimaginable, we can now envision a day when people with epilepsy will be empowered to adjust their own treatment and behavior based on seizure forecasts (video).

 Neuroscience – Chronobiology of Epilepsy